macs3-project/MACS/README.md

 	4) R wrappers for MACS

-    5) Multiple processing support

-    6) Switching to Github Action for CI
+    5) Switching to Github Action for CI

 ### 2.2.7.1
 	* hotfix: